 - Learn techniques that work for you in the long-term.

-Conflict is inevitable in all relationships, but that doesn’t mean that you need to have suffering and pain.
+Conflict is inevitable in all partnerships, but that doesn’t mean that you need to have suffering and pain.
 However, there is no perfect solution to all difficulties and on occasions you may come to a mutual decision to end the relationship.
-However, it is normal that relationship counselling or psychotherapy leads to greater commitment.
+However, it is normal that working on your issues leads to greater commitment.

-If your partner can’t or won’t attend relationship counselling (very common), you can still work out your inter-personal issues with the help of an experienced counsellor or psychotherapist.
+If your partner can’t or won’t attend (very common), you can still work out your inter-personal issues with the help of an experienced therapist.

-If you want to resolve issues in your relationship, at Reflexions Counselling and Psychotherapy we can help you to make the changes that you want.
+If you want to resolve issues in your relationship, at Reflexions we can help you to make the changes that you want.
 Contact us and we will take it from there.
 Its very straight forward, just give us a call or email.

 Or phone: 0191 5805080